-NOTE 4-SCHOOLWIDE PROGRAMS
+NOTE 4 - SCHOOLWIDE PROGRAMS

-The district operates a "schoolwide program" in two elementary buildings.
+The District operates a "schoolwide program".
 Using federal funding, schoolwide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
-The following federal program amounts were expended by the district in its schoolwide program: Title I (84.010) \$570,635.
+The following federal program amounts were expended by the District in it's schoolwide programs: Title I (84.010) - \$284,686